alqinsidev/auction-online-system/README.md

-4. Once user submit the item, it will be saved as a draft.
+4. Once user submit the item, it will save as a draft.

 5. User item will not be listed on the auction unless the user publish their item.